makoto/osaka/events/the-year-of-daos/README.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: "The year of DAOs"
+name: "The Year of DAO: Moloch Rises"

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.